K-Sato1995/BlogPosts/Go-Small-Tips.md

 }
 ```

-You should you a pointer type for a reciver.
+You should you a pointer type for a receiver.

 ```go